 Mr. Teo graduated from the De La Salle College in 1971 with a degree in BS Chemical Engineering.
-In 1974, he earned his Master in Business Management from the Asian Institute of Management.
+In 1974, he earned his master's in business management from the Asian Institute of Management.
 He joined other Programs in Pennsylvania, U.S.A. including Program for Executive in 1978 and Economics, Fall Program from 1977 to 1978.